techy2493/ts-disc-control/README.md

 # SETUP

-## CONFIG FILE
+### Discord Bot

-Step 1: Create your application & bot in Discord see: https://discordjs.guide/preparations/setting-up-a-bot-application.html
+Create your application & bot in Discord see: https://discordjs.guide/preparations/setting-up-a-bot-application.html

+### Teamspeak

+Create a serverquery account for your bot to monitor teamspeak, send messages to users, and assign server groups.

+### CONFIG FILE

 The following file contents should be populated and correctly filled out for your server servers in config.json in the root of the application (next to index.js)